 Most of the emphasis has been on pre-connect access control, basically, a health check for things like up-to-date antivirus and patch status, etc. for every device logging on to your network.
 Products use a variety of network and agent assessment and enforcement methods.
-As is, they'll meet a lot of organizations' short-term needs, notably limiting visitors' network access.
+As is, they'll meet a lot of organisations' short-term needs, notably limiting visitors' network access.

 "Guest networking is the thing most people want addressed; that's the biggest driver," said Gartner analyst Lawrence Orans.
 "People call guest networking NAC, but it's just the first step.
 With NAC, you have an opportunity to define polices, and identify and evaluate endpoints."

 The NAC landscape is far from settled.
 Cisco's infrastructure-based approach is still developing--it offers appliance and software solutions with a migration path to switch/router-based enforcement.
 Microsoft's Network Access Protection (NAP), which requires Windows Vista (or a Windows XP patch) and Longhorn, is years away from general deployment.
 Some of the early market entries have been acquired by Symantec (Sygate, Whole Security), Check Point (Zone Labs), Cisco (Perfigo) and Sophos (Endforce).
 Other independents are presenting mixed sets of capabilities and methods, giving organisations pause as they assess their present and, significantly, future needs.